 We had three women in one of our early groups who admitted they had not read the materials we sent about preparing for our trip.
 They based their wardrobes on a certain image of southern France that was more appropriate for the coast in July or August.
 For our early May trip, they brought mostly pretty flowing sundresses (sleeveless) and little flip flop shoes.
 This didn’t work at all for the weather or the walking.
 They all had to buy several items of warmer, more practical clothing.
 One of the women had a blanket from her Air France flight that she wore one night a wrap… hardly the stylish look she had hoped for!
 And the flip flop shoes really cute but definitely not practical!

-Kathy Wood and her husband Charley lead European Experiences, week-long “slow tours” in some of the most beautiful areas of Europe, including The Chianti Experience in Tuscany, Italy and The Luberon Experience in Provence, France.
+Kathy Wood and her husband Charley lead European Experiences, week-long “slow tours” in some of the most beautiful areas of Europe, including The Périgord Experience in the Dordogne region of southwest France and The Luberon Experience in Provence, France.
 National Geographic Traveler magazine named The Luberon Experience one of their “Tours of a Lifetime” for 2012, the top 50 tours in the world.

 In 2014 Kathy and Charley hosted Experience weeks in the Luberon (Provence), Chianti (Tuscany), the Périgord (Dordogne), and the Cotswolds (England).
-They have hosted over 50 Experience groups since they launched in 2006.
+They have hosted 60 Experience groups since they launched in 2006.